rwang14/implant/README.md

 Step 1.
 Install Rtools40

-Step 2.Put the location of the Rtools make utilities (bash, make, etc) on the PATH.
+Step 2.
+To put the location of the Rtools on the PATH.
 Run the following command in R:

 writeLines('PATH="${RTOOLS40_HOME}\\usr\\bin;${PATH}"', con = "~/.Renviron")